SteelCompendium/data-rules-md-dse/Abilities/Conduit/1st-Level Features/Faithful Friend.md

   scc:
     - mcdm.heroes.v1:feature.ability.conduit.1st-level-feature:faithful-friend
   scdc:
-    - 1.1.1:13.2.8.1:02
+    - 1.1.1:11.2.8.1:02
   source: mcdm.heroes.v1
   subclass: Nature
   target: Self
   type: feature/ability/conduit/1st-level-feature
 effects:
+  - name: Effect
-  - effect: You conjure a spirit that takes the form of any animal you have seen.
+    effect: You conjure a spirit that takes the form of any animal you have seen.
       The incorporeal animal has speed 5 and can fly, but can't physically interact with the world.
 While you are within 10 squares of the spirit, you automatically sense everything that type of animal would sense, in